-3.1 Application Design using Event Driven Components Assemblies
+3.1 Application Designing Using Components Assemblies

-3.1.1 Simple Events example :
+3.1.1 Simple Events

-To obtain the status of the virtual light in WComp we call "GetStatus" UPnP action.
-The proxy component is generated with an input port (a method) and the same name.
-We will use two components to call this method and display the result: a button and a checkbox.
+We will obtain the status of the virtual light in WComp by proceeding to the invocation of the "GetStatus" UPnP action.
+The proxy component was generated with an input port (a method) of the same name.
+We will use two components to proceed to this invocation and display its result: a button and a checkbox.
 They are available in the "Windows Forms" category.

-Exercice: Connect the button "Click" event to the "GetStatus" input port of the Network Light proxy component, and the "GetStatus_Return" event of the proxy to the "set_Checked" input port of the checkbox.
+Connect the button "Click" event to the "GetStatus" input port of the Network Light proxy component, and the "GetStatus_Return" event of the proxy to the "set_Checked" input port of the checkbox.